ChaoTzuJung/dcard-toursim/README.md

   - [X] Performance

 ### Virtualized List
-Use `react-window` to achieve virtualized list which is a react components for efficiently rendering large lists and tabular data.As the Chrome Performance Monitor, It took less than **4.2MB JS heap size, 350 DOM** nodes on initial renderer, and of course, it's responsive.
+Use `react-window` to achieve virtualized list which is a react components for efficiently rendering large lists and tabular data.

-### Infinite Scroll && Lazy Load
+### Infinite Scroll && Lazy Loading
 Use `IntersectionObserver` API to achieve infinite scroll and only load more data while scrolling to current bottom boundary.

 ### Performance
-In addition to lazy-loading data, dcard-reader also use react core functions to enhance app performance, such as `React.memo`、`useCallback`、`useMemo`...etc.
+In addition to lazy-loading data, dcard-tourism also use react core functions to enhance app performance, such as `React.memo`、`useCallback`、`useMemo`...etc.

 ## File Structure
 ```